quicwg/base-drafts/draft-ietf-quic-transport.md

 Different treatment is given to packets that are received while a connection is in the draining period depending on how the connection was closed.
-In all cases, it is possible to acknowledge packets that are received as normal, but other reactions might be preferrable depending on how the connection was closed.
+In all cases, it is possible to acknowledge packets that are received as normal, but other reactions might be preferable depending on how the connection was closed.
+An endpoint that is in a draining period MUST NOT send packets other than ACK, PADDING, or CONNECTION_CLOSE.

 Once the draining period has ended, an endpoint SHOULD discard per-connection state.
 This results in new packets on the connection being discarded.
 An